25 Online Editing Jobs for Freelancers

 Requirements: They don’t have any requirements listed on their website.

-In the past, they’ve required applicants to have a college degree.
-They’ve also stated that 80% of their coaches had an advanced degree, and 75% had teaching experience.
+Previously, they required applicants to have a college degree.
+They also stated that 80% of their coaches held advanced degrees, and 75% had teaching experience.

 Availability: They’re not hiring.
 However, if you’re interested in becoming a writing coach, you can fill out this form to be added to their waitlist.

-Requirements: You must have native English proficiency and hold a master’s degree, PhD, or professional degree in a field related to the job you’re applying for.
+Requirements: You must have native English proficiency and hold or be currently completing a master’s degree, PhD, MD, or professional degree.
+You can see their full list of requirements here.

 CACTUS Communications wants to help society progress by making scientific knowledge accessible to people all around the globe.